 The German-matters-Program is an offer for international Master's students of the Departments of Mathematics and Informatics, which aims to teach substantial German language skills as fast as possible.
 Apply for this program before the semester start!

 The Faculty for Mathematics is located on the TUM-Campus Garching north of Munich.
 With Bus, U- or S-Bahn tubes you can reach the campus in about 25 minutes from Munich city center.
 The Faculty for Informatics is in the same building.

 Before both the winter and summer terms the faculty offers orientation weeks in the week before lectures start.
 As well as semester-introduction-days for all new students, which are offered by the student association, there are also special introductory events for international Master's students and exchange students.
 Details on these events will be sent to you by email.
 Please take account for this week when planning your arrival in Munich!

 Centrally organized orientation events for international freshmen are offered every semester (September and March).
 Furthermore, there's International Campus Life, an orientation and support programme that helps to facilitate the transition process to a new university environment.

 Inform yourself on the website of the German Federal Foreign Office

 The TUM informs you about compulsory health insurance in Germany.

-Double Degree: your options at the faculty of mathematics
+Double Degree: your options at the Department of Mathematics

-The Faculty of Mathematics currently has Double-Degree agreements with the École Polytechnique (France), the EPFL (Switzerland) and the KTH Stockholm (Sweden).
-If you study mathematics at one the these European partner universities, then you can attain a Master's degree from the TU München in addition to that of your home university.
+The Department of Mathematics currently has Double-Degree agreements with the EPFL (Switzerland) and the KTH Stockholm (Sweden).
+If you study mathematics at one of these European partner universities, then you can attain a Master's degree from the Technical University of Munich in addition to that of your home university.